FOSSforlife/notes/notes/Guides/music production.md

 ## Do virtual guitars, amps, drums, etc sound as good as the real thing?
 You'll get different answers from different people on this.

 My personal opinion is that guitar amp plugins sound really good, and I personally *prefer* them to real amps because they're cheap, versatile, and I can use them in my apartment without noise complaints.
-I've also had guitarist friends use [Bias FX](https://www.positivegrid.com/bias-fx/) at my place during jam sessions and they were always happy with the metal presets.
+I've had guitarist friends use [Bias FX](https://www.positivegrid.com/bias-fx/) at my place during jam sessions and they were always happy with the metal presets.
 Other plugins like [Helix Native](https://line6.com/helix/helixnative.html) and [Archetype: Gojira](https://neuraldsp.com/plugins/archetype-gojira) can produce crushing tones that sound just as awesome as anything "real" I've heard.

 Virtual instruments are a bit harder to get right.
 Two of my favorite albums, [Meshuggah's Catch ThirtyThree](https://en.wikipedia.org/wiki/Catch_Thirtythree) (2005) and [Animals as Leaders' titular album](https://en.wikipedia.org/wiki/Animals_as_Leaders_(album)) (2009), were made with programmed drums and I think they sound great.
 Some guy on the internet made an entire [10-hour stream of AI-composed metal](https://www.youtube.com/watch?v=CqvmUnG25dA) using just virtual instruments and I think that sounds really good too.
 A lot of really impressive guitar and bass plugins from companies like [Shreddage](https://impactsoundworks.com/series/shreddage-3-series/) and [Submission Audio](https://www.submissionaudio.com/products/eurobass2) have come out lately, and when used right they can sound very convincing.
 That said, this is definitely a skill that takes work.
 Unless you're working with loops that have already been programmed for you, chances are it'll take time to learn how to program good-sounding guitars and drums.
 Personally, I struggle with getting virtual guitars and basses to sound good, but I've gotten pretty good at drum programming (it helps that I actually play drums).
 It's up to you whether you want to take the time to develop this skill or just learn the instrument, and there's no shame in either option.